sbibek/BobSerializer/README.md

 # BOBC ```Byte-Object-Byte Conversion```

-BOBC is a conversion/serialization library conceived as a need of working on byte level when designing low byte level protocol between systems speaking java and C. Yes, there are ways to do this with existing Java API and special classes such as ByteBuffer etc. As per my experience goes, I spent more time figuring out to deal with the conversion (issues like unsigned, order or packing and unpacking etc).
+BOBC is a conversion/serialization library conceived as a need of working on byte level controlled serialization when designing low byte level protocol between systems speaking java and C. Yes, there are ways to do this with existing Java API and special classes such as ByteBuffer etc. As per my experience goes, I spent more time figuring out to deal with the conversion (issues like unsigned, order or packing and unpacking etc).
 Hence, easy to use annotation driven conversion/serialization library that just works.

 Please note that the project is still at infant stage.
 More design, features will be added on the go as things start taking shape.
 Getting started with just simple annotation driven conversion API and simple staright forward usage using Struct class for standard data types.
 I will be trying to make design to allow flexibility for adding custom coversion routines so that conversion/serialziation can be done for any  kind of classes.